nickmqb/muon/language_server/README.md

 The source files that are listed in the args file will be processed by the language server.
 Source files not listed in the args file don't get language server support.

-**Important notes!**: The args path must not contain any spaces.
+**Important notes**: The args path _must not contain any spaces_.
 If you specify a relative path, it will be interpreted as being relative to the `rootPath`, which is provided by the editor and sent to the language server.
 For example, VS Code sets the rootPath to the path of the first folder in the workspace.
-Also, all source file paths in the args file must be relative paths.
+Also, all source file paths in the args file _must be relative paths_.

 ### Troubleshooting